lue-bird/elm-typed-value/README.md

         }
 ```
 elm:
-> This type alias is recursive, forming an infinite type.
+> This type alias is recursive, forming an infinite type

 [recursive alias hint](https://github.com/elm/compiler/blob/master/hints/recursive-alias.md):
 > Somewhere in that cycle, you need to define an actual type to end the infinite expansion.